marcelotto/spread2rdf/README.md

 end
 ```

-A complete example mapping file using most of the features can be found
+A complete example file, showcasing most of the features, can be found
 [in the examples directory](examples/ProSysMod.s2r.rb).

 ### Mapping definition file